Marcelektro/Minecraft-PlayerCrasher/README.md

 # Minecraft Player Crasher
 Crash Minecraft Players XDD

+You are here probably of this video: https://www.youtube.com/watch?v=nAnpaccFFs4

 Important: Make good use of it!
 It's mean to crash innocents :(

 Command usage: /crash (player) (method).